 Breast and lung cancer are the most common causes of cancer deaths in American women.
 About 12% of women will develop breast cancer during their lifetime.
 Fortunately, when breast cancer is caught early it can be successfully treated.
 Although breast cancer is not preventable, a low fat, high fiber diet coupled with regular exercise may lower risk.

 Most breast lumps are benign.
-In young women a common cause of a lump is a fibro adenoma.
-It is firm and moveable with no tenderness.
+In young women a common cause of a lump is a fibroadenoma.
+It is firm and movable with no tenderness.
 In women 35 to 50 years old, fibrocystic changes are the most common cause of a breast lump.
 The cause of this problem is the breast tissue reacting to varying levels of estrogen and progesterone.
 Multiple cysts and fibrous tissue can form causing a lumpy or granular feel to the breast tissue.

-If you note any changes in your breasts don’t hesitate to have a check-up with your primary care provider.
+If you note any changes in your breasts don’t hesitate to have a check-up with your physician.